microsudaqua/Microsudaqua/content/en/home/aims.md

 **What did we have when the network emerged?**

-- Capacity and experience of the participant in multiple studies dimensions.
+- Capacity and experience of the participant in multiple studies dimensions,

-- Possibility to study different environmental axes at Latin American scale.
+- Possibility to study different environmental axes at Latin American scale,

-- The availability to study microorganisms from different communities (Virus, Archea, Bacteria, Protist, Algae, Zooplankton) and aspects (Taxonomy, genomics, phylogeny, functionality, metabolism).
+- The availability to study microorganisms from different communities (virus, archea, bacteria, protist, algae, zooplankton) and aspects (Taxonomy, genomics, phylogeny, functionality, metabolism).

 **What are the proposed actions of the network?**

-- Study novel and emergent problems at a temporal and spatial scale.
+- To study new and emergent problems at temporal and spatial scale,

-- Generate a conceptual development of regional problematics.
+- To generate conceptual development of regional problematics,

-- Advance on different concepts of the microbial world functioning.
+- To advance on different concepts of the microbial world functioning,

-- Development regionals perspectives of global problems.
+- Development regional perspectives of global problems,

-- Combine techniques generally applied separately.
+- To combine techniques generally applied separately,

-- Perform comparative studies
+- To perform comparative studies,

-- Integrate new and published data by meta-analysis studies.
+- To integrate new and published data by meta-analysis studies,

-- Design field sampling to answer specific questions.
+- Design field sampling to answer specific questions,

-- Development of standard protocols for sampling, measure, sample processing and data analysis for all the groups.
+- Development of standard protocols for sampling, measure, sample processing and data analysis for all the groups,

-- Centralize the processing of the sample, and ensure the quality control
+- Centralize sample processing, and ensure quality control,

-- Create observatories

-- Generar observatorios
+- To create and to maintain observatories.

 **How does the network work?**